Art teaches my kids to trust themselves, to problem-solve, and to discover who they are before the world tells them who they need to be.

 Once a printing facility, Marwen’s building was renovated in 2015 to provide young people with inspiring, professionally equipped studios unmatched in Chicago.
 Ten light-filled studios plus additional flex spaces, family areas, and exhibition galleries are spread over three floors for individuals to use as they explore their creative powers.

-From 2019–2022, Marwen provided nearly 2700 young people with high-quality visual arts courses as well as college planning and career counseling sessions.
+SInce 1987, Marwen has provided more than 17,000 young people with high-quality visual arts courses as well as college planning and career counseling sessions.
 Because of you, all of this is offered at no cost to the individuals and families we serve.
 Thank you.
-We’re so grateful for your support and belief in our work.
+We’re grateful for your support and belief in our work.

 Supporting Marwen